What is a PEO? EOR? GEO? AOR? Our legal expert weighs in

 EORs typically operate through a direct, indirect, or hybrid model.

-What’s important to note here is that this descriptive name is applied to companies who help other companies compliantly hire and pay workers.
+What's important to note here is that this descriptive name is applied to companies who help other companies compliantly hire and pay workers.
 Legally, an EOR may be organized differently in different countries.
 All EORs compliantly hire, contract, pay, support, and separate employees based on local laws and norms.
-They reduce the employment liability and expansion costs of businesses looking to leverage distributed work.
+They reduce the employment liability and expansion costs of businesses looking to leverage distributed work; research shows that a rise in remote workers is associated with a decrease in unit office building costs.

 What is a global employer organization (GEO) or Global PEO (GPEO)?